responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/MixUpDataCalibration.md

 ## 1.2.
 Linear interpolation or Mixup
-Another idea is to create a virtual sample from a **vicinity** around the true training data.
-Like we did in high school when we added epsilon to a number to see in witch direction the function is moving.
-This principle has been proven as a way to help the model to generalize.
+Another idea is to create a virtual sample from a **vicinity** around the true training data—like we did in high school when we added epsilon to a number to see in witch direction the function is moving.
+This principle has been demonstrated to help models generalize.
 However, the method of creation is often hand-crafted and only mimic natural perturbations.

-To scale up this process, [Zhang et al., 2018][^Zhang] imagined the **Mixup** process that is a linear interpolation, or mixing, of two or more training data.
+To scale up this process, [Zhang et al., 2018][^Zhang] imagined the **Mixup** process, which is a linear interpolation, or mixing, of two or more training datapoints.

 <p align="center">
   <figure>